-We are proud to announce the following grants have been awarded to faculty in the Psychology Department over the Fall 2020 semester.
+We are proud to announce the following grants have been awarded to faculty in the Psychology Department during the Fall 2020 semester.

 Professor Diane Beck and a team of international researchers received a grant from the National Science Foundation to fund the activities of the Females of Vision et al. (FoVea).
 The organization seeks to advance the visibility, impact, and success of women in vision science.